ibm-cloud-docs/schematics/workspace-setup.md

 **To freeze a workspace**:
 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to freeze.
 2. Select the **Settings** tab.
 3. In the **State** section on the workspace settings page, set the toggle to **Frozen** to disable changes to your workspace.
 The ID of the user who freezes the workspace and a timestamp are automatically logged.
-After you freeze a workspace, no user can generate a Terraform execution plan or apply the plan in {{site.data.keyword.cloud_notm}}.
+After you freeze a workspace, no user can generate a Terraform execution plan, or apply the plan in {{site.data.keyword.cloud_notm}}.

 **To unfreeze a workspace**:
 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to unfreeze.